 Patrick Guyton has combined his passion for ancient art techniques with a tenacious work ethic to create a truly unique body of work.
 Guyton’s art is a sight to behold.
 He carefully hand-applies [...]

-“There is no other word than surreal for such a thing,” he says.
+Guyton was also commissioned by Looney Tunes/McKimson Productions where he became the background painter for classic animator Robert McKimson Jr. “There is no other word than surreal for such a thing,” Guyton says.
 “That was a great experience, I got to work with a lot of iconic animators and background painters.”

 Since metal will normally expand and contract in different temperatures, Guyton had to develop a way to keep his paintings intact.
-He experimented for a year on creating the perfect formulation for his boards, eventually creating boards that are metal with a special plastic core.
+He experimented for a year to find the perfect formulation for his boards, eventually creating boards that are metal with a special plastic core.
 These special boards are now manufactured exclusively for him to use in his art.

 Guyton’s ability to design with such sophisticated detail brings an unrivaled level of drama and poetic expression to his work.

 Discussing his art, Guyton has said, “I want my collectors to take away a sense of enjoyment of the art for its sheer beauty, depth of elegance, simplicity, sense of calm, radiance, and cohesive structure.
 It’s not unusual for my clients to become emotional and, often times, they cry because the art has affected them in unexpected ways.
 You can’t plan for that effect, but it’s extremely satisfying to know you have touched someone that deeply.”